GeorgeManakanatas/PPDM/README.md

 root
 -- main.py							# Starts the application
--- defaultConfig.json		# Baseline configuration (more as a set of default values) -- config.json         	# The configuration file used in the actual run -- Readme.md         		# The project readme file
+-- defaultConfig.json		# Baseline configuration (more as a set of default values) --
+-- Readme.md         		# The project readme file
----- GUI        									# Contains all the tkinter gui code
+---- GUI/        									# Contains all the tkinter gui code
-			+-- GUI_call_from_main.py		# The interface called from main to configure the run +-- licence.py							# The licence agreement
+			+-- GUI_call_from_main.py		# The interface called from main to configure the run +-- license.py							# The license agreement
----- Functions      									# Contains generic functions that fit not other folder
+---- Functions/      									# Contains generic functions that fit not other folder
-			+-- get_db_info.py							# Misnamed file that reads the data from the csv +-- pgp_encryption_file.py			# Encrypts the selected column
+			+-- getDataInfo.py							# Misnamed file that reads the data from the csv +-- encryptTheInfo.py			# Encrypts the selected column
----- Data_Mining_Methods			# Contains the code for the various data mining methods
+---- Data_Mining_Methods/			# Contains the code for the various data mining methods
 			+-- Apriori_timer.py		# Misnamed file Apriori association mining
 			+--	Elcat.py						# Work in progress for adding the Elcat method
----- data    		# Contains the input and output data files
+---- data/  			# Contains the input and output data files
------- input		# Contains the input files
+------ input/			# Contains the input files
------- output		# Contains the result files
+------ output/		# Contains the result files
----- Anonym_methods    					# Contains the various anonymisation methods
+---- Anonym_methods/    					# Contains the various anonymisation methods
 			+-- Anonymise_simple.py		#
 			+-- Kanon_file.py					#
+---- Temp/							# General purpose folder for temporary files
+			+-- config.json		# The configuration file used in the actual run
 ```
 Data mining is used to store the data mining methods, as of now it contains an
 ## Installing